josvromans/nautilus_python/README.md

 ![Gtk window](gtk_window.png)
 ![Screenshot of Nautilus menu](nautilus_menu.png)

+Since this works with a linked path, you don't have to re-build an application or restart Nautilus.
+Any code change in your Project will be directly available when you right click on a file and launch the script again.
+This is useful while developing.

+The Nautilus approach is also very practical since you can apply an action to any single file or any file in a directory by just selecting it.
+When selecting some files (not all) in a directory, this is definitely more practical than providing several specific paths in a command line tool.

 Method requirements
 ===================
 The Python method should have exactly one of the following parameters: